Kauffman FastTrac® Program

 Kauffman FastTrac® is an exciting hands-on business development program, offered in a classroom setting, designed to help entrepreneurs’ fine-tune the skills needed to create, manage and grow a successful business.
 Kauffman FastTrac® participants don’t just learn about their business, they experience it!
 They work on their own business ideas throughout the program-moving their ventures to reality or new levels of growth.

 Kauffman FastTrac® is a series of 10 training sessions offered one night a week from 5:30 to 8:30 p.m.
 Classes are held Tuesday evenings at the Wyoming County Agriculture and Business Center second floor conference room located at 36 Center Street in Warsaw, NY.
-Class size is limited to 10 participants.
+Class size is limited.

 The registration fee is $700.00.
-A tuition subsidy is available to qualified applicants residing in or creating a business in Wyoming County, NY.
-The proposed tuition subsidy is $400.00 making the final cost $300.00.
+A $400.00 tuition subsidy is available to qualified applicants residing in or creating a business in Wyoming County, NY.
+Additional funding may be available through the CARES Act Grant.
+Veterans and law enforcement participants receive a 10% discount.
 Paid tuition includes one registrant and a business partner.

-The next session will begin September 3, 2019 and will run through November 6, 2019.
-The deadline for registration and approval for the tuition subsidy is August 23rd.
+The fall session will begin on August 31, 2021 and will run through November 2, 2021.
+The deadline for registration and approval for the tuition subsidy is August 20, 2021.

 An exciting opportunity is available to high school and college students residing in Wyoming County, NY.